GentrifiedAppsUtil Help

 Built-in Configurations

-• static SlowModeMulti basic() - Returns a slow mode with a factor of 2.0, activated by Button.A.
+• static SlowModeMulti basic() - Returns a slow mode with a factor of 2.0.

 3. SlowMode